-Q: What are the ‘region codes’ in the JID?
+Q: What are the "region codes" in the JID?

 Further information on WOSM regions is on the WOSM website.
-(If you’re part of a WAGGGS Member Organisation then you have been allocated a region code for the equivalent WOSM region.).
+(If you are part of a WAGGGS Member Organisation then you have been allocated a region code for the equivalent WOSM region.)

-Additionally, we are using ‘region 7’ for JOTA-JOTI projects, etc.
+Additionally, we are using region 7 for JOTA-JOTI projects, etc.

-Q: What are the ‘country codes’ in the JID?
+Q: What are the country codes?

-Q: I still have our JID from 2016.
+Q: I still have our JID from 2018.
 Can I use it again this year?

 Q: Do I enter JIDs on-line as they are collected?

 A: No. At the end of your JOTA-JOTI one person from your location can submit the return for the location.
 We are not asking you to enter each JID collected, but we do ask how many you collected.

-Q: Where do I get the JamPuz ‘bingo’ cards etc?
+Q: Where do I get the JamPuz "bingo" cards etc?

-A: These are available as .pdf documents from www.world-jotajoti.info/jampuz-documents
+A: These are available as .pdf documents from www.jotajoti.info/jampuz-documents

-Q: Am I trying to collect as many JIDs as possible very quickly, but people want to have a conversation rather than just swapping JIDs.
+Q: I am trying to collect as many JIDs as possible very quickly, but people want to have a conversation rather than just swapping JIDs.
 Why?

-A: JamPuz is NOT about quickly collecting JIDs.
+A: JamPuz is not about quickly collecting JIDs.
 JamPuz is about conversations not just contacts.
-So please take the time to have a conversation with the person you’re swapping JIDs with and not simply ask for their JID and move on.
+So please take the time to have a conversation with the person you are swapping JIDs with and not simply ask for their JID and move on.

 Q: Someone has given me a code but it looks nothing like the format of JIDs.
 What is going on?

-A: Amateur radio operators will all be using a Callsign, some may even have a special Callsign for JOTA-JOTI.
+A: Amateur radio operators will all be using a registered Callsign, some may even have a special Callsign for JOTA-JOTI.
 The Callsigns are not part of JamPuz.